 - Broken teeth

 Anytime most people think of surgery, anesthesia comes to their mind.
 Pet owners are not left out in this when it concerns their animal companions.
 The risks associated with anesthesia may make you think twice.
 However, when it is the only option left to keep your dog alive and healthy, it is necessary.
 Our veterinarians use anesthesia so that the patient does not experience pain and for the safety of our staff.

 After the oral surgery, your pet will receive some pain medication to relieve any discomfort.
 It will help your pet recover enough to get back to his or her daily routine.
 Some pets eat the next day after surgery or soon afterward.
 However, do not feed your pet all types of food.
 Serve soft food until your pet recovers fully.
 You will also have to take your pet to see one of our veterinarians for a follow-up to ensure it is recovering properly.

 Contact Randolph Animal Hospital for Oral Surgery

 Is your cat or dog suffering from a pet dental condition?
 Our veterinarians at Randolph Animal Hospital provide quality veterinary care to the Randolph pet community.
-Call us today at 781-963-2298 to schedule a consultation with one of our veterinarians.
+Call us today at 781-963-2298 or contact us online to schedule a consultation with one of our veterinarians.